-(1) A desk study shall be carried out.

-NOTE Guidance on the desk study is given in Annex C.

-(2) A desk study should include factural information of the site details, site history, site geology including any previous GIR in the vincinity of the site and previous experience related to the site.

-(23) The desk study should be carried out at an early stage of the ground investigation.

-(34) The desk study should identify potential hazards in the ground.
+- (1) A desk study shall be carried out. - NOTE Guidance on the desk study is given in Annex C. - (2) A desk study should include factual information of the site details, site history, and site geology, including any previous GIR in the vicinity of the site and previous experience related to the site. - (3) The desk study should be carried out at an early stage of the ground investigation. - (4) The desk study should identify potential hazards in the ground. - (5) The desk study should identify the presence of any existing structure that can influence or can be affected by the new structure.

-NOTE Potential hazards include aggressive ground, aggressive groundwater, high-sensitivity clays (quick clays), or presence of gases, cavities and unexploded ordnance, potential seismic activity.

-SC7 NOTE [#7]: CR 0017 Desk Study and Minimum GI Clarification of content.
-Linked to changes on Table 5.1.

-(45) The desk study should identify the presence of any existing structure that can influence or can be affected by the new structure.